 What about a dividend trap?

-A dividend trap is yet another term you’ll hear to describe a dividend stock, and it’s one you don’t want to be on the wrong end of.
+A dividend trap is yet another term you’ll hear to describe a dividend share, and it’s one you don’t want to be on the wrong end of.
 Essentially, a dividend trap is a stock with a high trailing yield backed by a dividend that proves unsustainable.

 Do dividends tell you anything about valuation?